Kelvin-nwak/Beginning-Data-/README.md

 ### Result/Findings

 The analysis results are summarized as follows:
-1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+1. The company's sales have been steadily increasing 📈 over the past year, with a noticeable peak during the holiday season.
-2. Product Category A is the best-performing category in terms of sales and revenue.
+2. Memory cards are the best-performing category in terms of sales and revenue.
 3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.

 ### Recomendation